Wildflower meadow in the Cotswolds

 3. If the site is not designated we might be able to arrange a visit between spring and autumn to assess the site.

 4. Following the survey the site will be assessed against the KWS Criteria, and, if the quality of the site is sufficiently high, it will be sent to the Site Selection Panel for consideration.
+This procedure might take 3 to 6 months.

 5. Whether the site becomes designated or not you will be provided with a detailed report free of charge.
 This report highlights notable habitat and species (those recorded in the past and any additional ones noted during the current survey).
 The report also provides management recommendations for maintenance and enhancement of these habitats.